 Hungarians are a bit picky about greetings – after all, this is how you make your first impression, isn’t it?
-They’ll read stories from the selection of the greeting phrase, the tone, the volume.
-And here and there, they‘ll even use these to send underlying messages to the recipients and the audience.
+They’ll make up long stories from what greeting phrase the other person selects and from the tone and the volume they use.
+And here and there, people will even use these to send underlying messages to others and the witnessing audience.

-But don’t worry, most Hungarians are understanding with foreigners – and tolerate a hundred times more than from fellow Hungarians.
+But don’t worry, most Hungarians are understanding with foreigners – and are a hundred times more tolerant towards foreigners than their fellow Hungarians.

-When deciding how to greet someone, Hungarians will quickly assess the situation, recall the relevant rules and exceptions, then differentiate, integrate, and run multivariable regressions – all in the blink of an eye – just to choose the proper greeting.
-The outcome usually follows a few general rules of thumb:
+When deciding how to greet someone, Hungarians will quickly assess the situation, recall the relevant rules and exceptions, then differentiate, integrate, and run multivariable regressions – all in the blink of an eye – just to choose the proper greeting for the given situation.
+Complicated it may sound but it usually follows a few general rules of thumb:

 If you wouldn’t use “tegeződés” with someone, don’t say “Szia!” or “Helló!”, either.
-Not to mention, “Hali!” or “Halihó?” or “Hi!” (yes, the English “Hi!”, pronounced “háj”) – which are common but still slang.
+Or “Hali!” or “Halihó?” or “Hi!” (yes, the English “Hi!”, pronounced “háj”) – which are common but still slang.
 (If you would like to read more about „tegeződés” and „magázódás”, check this post: „About „tegeződés” and „magázódás”.)

 “Jó reggelt!”
 (Good morning), “Jó napot!”
 (Good day/morning/afternoon!), “Jó estét!”
 (Good evening), “Jó éjszakát!”
 (Good night) – these are all safe to use with anybody.
-Even with friends or family – because it can come across as having a sense of humor.
-Or at least something like a sense of humor.
 It is the same with “Üdv!” in writing.
+WIth friends, family and close people these sound more like a friendly qesture or a cute joke, or just sland, but still OK, not wierd at all.

 Learn and practice greetings in Hungarian in this sheet: Greetings